andrepxx/location-visualizer/README.md

 Replace `tile.example.com` with the domain name (or IP address) of the actual tile server you want to use.
 This can be a public tile-server or one that you self-host.
 If you use a public tile server, please **pay close attention** to the provider's tile usage policy.

-When enabled, note that response from the server will be **very** slow until a significant amount of map data has been cached locally.
-Map data stored in the cache never expires and can therefore become out-of-date.
+When enabled, note that response from the server may be **very** slow until a significant amount of map data has been cached locally.
+Map data stored in the cache never expires and can therefore become outdated.
 A proper cache update mechanism is not implemented yet.
 Also note that there is no bound up to which the cache will grow. **All** data fetched from OSM **will** be cached by the server indefinitely, in order to minimize the load on the map provider's infrastructure.

 ### Pre-fetching data from a map service

 Since the application will be unresponsive unless all map data required to display the current viewport has been fetched from OSM, this application allows to pre-fetch map data from OSM in a bulk transfer.
-This is useful after initial setup, since otherwise, it will take a **very** long time to navigate even zoomed-out views of the map.
+This is useful after initial setup, since otherwise, it may take a **very** long time to navigate even zoomed-out views of the map.
 Pre-fetch of map data may take a few hours.
 We suggest to pre-fetch map data up to a zoom level of 7 or 8.

 ```
 ./locviz -prefetch 7